sergeypanin1994/octane/README.md

 If you want to create a new action (for example, swap on a new protocol), you'll need to add it as an action in Core and add a new endpoint in Server that calls new action.

-Octane utilizes cache for some rate limiting, but generally should be stateless.
+Octane utilizes caching for some rate limiting, but generally should be stateless.

 ### Vision

 Octane wants to make Solana easier to use by abstracting away some complexity that leads to user confusion and error.

-Octane wants to enable SOL-less wallets for new users in crypto, allowing them to operate only in stablecoins.
+Octane wants to enable SOL-less wallets for new users in crypto, allowing them to operate exclusively with stablecoins.

 Octane wants to become integrated with wallets, support multiple tokens with different fees, and perform atomic swaps to pay for transactions or get SOL.